sz3/libcimbar/DETAILS.md

 ## Implementation: Decoder

 The decoder is, unsurprisingly, the inverse of the encoder in most respects.
-However, it's job is more difficult.
+However, its job is more difficult.
 The decoder must:

 * locate the cimbar code inside a candidate image